 - Improves blood sugar levels.
-The chance of developing type II diabetes is dramatically slashed in people with high consumption of magnesium.
-Adequate levels of magnesium boost the body’s reaction to insulin, which removes sugar from the bloodstream.
+The chance of developing type II diabetes is dramatically slashed in people with high magnesium consumption.
+Adequate magnesium levels boost the body’s reaction to insulin, which removes sugar from the bloodstream.

 - Reduces blood pressure.
-High magnesium levels improve circulation, which has been linked to lower blood pressure.
+High magnesium levels improve circulation, which is linked to lower blood pressure.

 - Reduces cancer risk.
 Both pancreatic cancer and colorectal cancer rates drop in individuals with high magnesium levels.
 This finding makes sense since approximately 80% of pancreatic cancer patients suffered from glucose intolerance or diabetes when they received their cancer diagnosis -- and magnesium protects both of these conditions.